 ❌ Merely investing money and reviewing financial statements is NOT material participation

-The partnership or S Corp must issue K-1s by March 15.
+The partnership or S Corp must issue K-1s by March 15 (March 16 in 2026, since the 15th falls on a Sunday).
 Many don't make this deadline — especially if the entity files an extension.

 What to do: